SilvaSupportSolutions/Network-Troubleshooting-Simulator/README.md

 * Add SLA status tracking

-What I Learned
+## What I Learned

-Real incident handling workflow (basic ITIL)
+- Real incident handling workflow (basic ITIL)
-How to simulate network diagnostics using JavaScript Using localStorage for data persistence
+- How to simulate diagnostics with JavaScript
+- Using localStorage for data persistence
-Designing practical "work tool" interfaces (terminal-style)
+- Designing "work tool" interfaces (terminal style)

 ## About